SehgalDivij/bookie/README.md

-#### WARNING: This is a rough draft.
+#### NOTE: This is a rough draft.
 Formal steps and terms have been used at certain places, but not all.

 ### Bistro_Bookie